 The lung cancer program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and subsequent mortality of lung cancer.
-Our program, the larger, most experienced of its kind in the Pacific Northwest, fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology between faculty at Fred Hutchinson Cancer Research Center, the University of Washington, and the clinical community to improve lung cancer prevention, detection, diagnosis and treatment.
+Our program, the larger, most experienced of its kind in the Pacific Northwest, fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology between faculty at Fred Hutch Cancer Center, the University of Washington, and the clinical community to improve lung cancer prevention, detection, diagnosis and treatment.

 Our researchers are combining laboratory and clinical studies focused on improving lung cancer survival.Pulmonologists, chest radiologists, medical oncologists, thoracic surgeons, and radiation oncologists offer comprehensive services for both diagnosis and treatment, and offers access to numerous clinical trials for novel lung cancer therapeutics.